Wilhelm Stäglich: Holocaust denial charges

 Eckhard Jesse, a German political scientist and authority on radical politics, has defended the publication of the book The Auschwitz Myth.
 Stäglich, he says, was stripped of his doctoral title because it was deemed to be undeserved, under a law dating from 1939.
 Jesse: "Even those who see his work as anti-Semitic – and here comes the warning – must question these decisions for two reasons.
-Firstly it is patronising to the public, who are assumed to lack judgement, hardly evidence of liberality; second, the far-right sees the decision as an affirmation, and outsiders might also believe, that there 'must be something' to Stäglich's arguments.
+Firstly it is patronising to the public, who are assumed to lack judgment, hardly evidence of liberality; second, the far-right sees the decision as an affirmation, and outsiders might also believe, that there 'must be something' to Stäglich's arguments.
 You get the impression an example is being made [of Stäglich]."

 For years Stäglich was a member of the Editorial Advisory Committee of the Institute for Historical Review's Journal of Historical Review.
 His address in 1983 at the Fifth Conference of the Institute for Historical Review was published in the Spring 1984 issue of the IHR's journal.
 In 1986 an English-language edition of his book was published by the IHR under the title Auschwitz: A Judge Looks at the Evidence.

 Stäglich appeared together with Jürgen Rieger as a speaker at a far-right event commemorating the Holocaust denier Thies Christophersen, who died in 1997.

 In February 2015, Germar Rudolf's Castle Hill Publishers reissued Stäglich's book Auschwitz: A Judge Looks at the Evidence, and it is a "corrected and slightly revised" edition.